SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/exercise.md

 ### Exercise 2

-Write code that returns the annual payroll data for the top level Construction sector ("23----").
+Use `filter` and `select` to return just the annual payroll data for the top level construction sector ("23----").

 [View solution](#solution-2)
 {:.notes}